 - We understand that shopping is likely the last priority on your mind, and that’s okay.
 If you were in the market, we offered a site-wide sale during this strange time.
 We kept the sale going for over a year.
 We’d never held a sale like this before, ever, but it just felt like we all need to give each other a little break.
 It’s been hard for us to keep it up.
 After a year of this sale, after finally beginning the vaccination process, we feel like it’s time to call an end to it and get back to regular pricing.

 Hopeful visions of the future lift us up when it feels like we are drowning in the present moment.
 Here are some hopeful visions of the future to get out of the rut:

-- We are all – together – rising to the occasion.
-We are each doing our part to lessen the crisis and help others.
+- Human nature.
+We are all – together – rising to the occasion.
+It may not seem like it sometimes, but as a collective we are each doing our part to lessen the crisis and help others.
 It’s not anecdotal, it’s real.
 As Rebecca Solnit explains in her excellent book, A Paradise Built in Hell, “Disaster movies … continue to portray ordinary people as hysterical or vicious in the face of calamity. … [But] the study of disasters makes it clear that the prevalent human nature in disaster is resilient, resourceful, generous, empathic, and brave.”

 One last thing

 We have leather crafting skills and materials, and an abundance of gratitude.
 How can we use our skills to support you?
 Is there something we can help you with?
 Contact us, we’d love to help remotely.

 Stay safe, STAY HOME, and be well.
 We’re here for you.

 Walnut Studiolo crafts original modern designs by hand in our Oregon workshop using only natural materials.
 We are a family-run company located on the North Oregon Coast.
 Learn more about us on our website: https://walnutstudiolo.com